pichim/PM2_PES_Board_Example/docs/markdown/ultrasonic_sensor.md

 ### Read the Distance
 ---------------------------
-The operation is straightforward since all processes are encapsulated within the class, yielding a completed function that returns the distance in centimeters (cm).
+The operation is straightforward since all processes are encapsulated within the class, yielding a completed function that returns the distance in centimeters.
 This functionality is accessed through the following command:

 ```
+// read us sensor distance, only valid measurements will update us_distance_cm
 us_distance_cm = us_sensor.read();
 ```

 or simply

 ```
+// read us sensor distance, only valid measurements will update us_distance_cm
 us_distance_cm = us_sensor;
 ```

 If no new valid measurement is available, the read() function returns -1.0f.
-This needs to be handeled appropriately in the application, as a non conclusive example:
+This needs to be handeled appropriately in the application, as an example:

 ```
+// read us sensor distance, only valid measurements will update us_distance_cm
+const float us_distance_cm_candidate = us_sensor.read();
-if (us_distance_cm < 0.0f) {
+if (us_distance_cm_candidate > 0.0f) {
-    // handle non-valid measurement
+    us_distance_cm = us_distance_cm_candidate;
 }
 ```

 **NOTE:**

 - Do not readout the sensor faster than every 12000 microseconds, otherwise the sensor will report -1.0f frequently.
 - For highly accurate measurements, every sensor unit should be calibrated individually.
+This depends on the specifications of the task you use the sensor for.